eilvelia/tdl/README.md

 #### `tdl.configure(options: TDLibConfiguration) => void`

 Configure several parameters such as libtdjson filename or verbosity level.
 This function should be called before `tdl.createClient` or `tdl.execute`.
+Can be called multiple times.

 The possible parameters are: